vojtechkral/bard/doc/book/project.md

 By default, the table of contents in both HTML and PDF outputs follows the same order in which the songs are specified in inputs.

-To instead have the ToC sorted alphabetically, use the `toc_sort` setting.
+To have the ToC sorted alphabetically, use the `toc_sort` setting.
 For example:

 ```toml
 [[output]]